 Agriculture Demand Side Management (AgDSM) Programme

-We have been entrusted to drive the implementation of AgDSM programme in India.
 We have successfully completed the first AgDSM project for 590 pump sets in Byadgi and Nippani circles under the Hubli Electricity Supply Company Limited (HESCOM), Karnataka.
 Further, we have replaced 1,337 pump sets in Mandya district under the Chamundeshwari Electricity Supply Corporation Limited (CESC), Karnataka.

 Currently, we are undertaking replacement of 2,496 pump sets at Rajanagaram Mandal in the East Godavari district under the Eastern Power Distribution Company of AP Limited, Andhra Pradesh.
 We have been able to achieve over 30% energy savings.
 This not only resulted in reduction in State subsidy but also increased the overall efficiency of the power sector.